mlmedia/mysql-backup-script/README.md

 export S3BUCKET=your-bucket-name
 ```

 Set up mysql config creds.
-The below presumes you have set up a mysql user that has permissions on all databases targeted for backup.
+The below presumes you have set up a mysql user called `mysqlsuperuser` that has permissions on all databases targeted for backup.
+You can also use `root`, but this is safer.
 ```bash
 mysql_config_editor set --login-path=local --host=localhost --user=mysqlsuperuser --password
 ```
-Enter password for `mysqlsuper`.
+Enter password for `mysqlsuperuser`.

 ### Test script
 ```bash